nicolas-grekas/Patchwork-Doc/Advanced-HTTP-en.md

 ?>
 ```

-This function can test if a key name is acceptable in PHP, if it can accept multiple values ​​and supports the bracketed syntax (it also illustrates very well the unnecessary complexity introduced by this syntax).
+This function can test if a key name is acceptable in PHP, if it can accept multiple values and supports the bracketed syntax (it also illustrates very well the unnecessary complexity introduced by this syntax).
 If each key name used by an application satisfies this test, then 3.1, 3.2 and 3.3 are solved.

 Access by literal keys
 ----------------------

 The point 3.4 is the last to be resolved: accessing data in `$_GET`, `$_COOKIE`, `$_POST` or `$_FILES` (or more generally, an array built by `parse_str()`) using the literal version of the keys.

 The function we seek to create is therefore at least two input parameters: the looked up literal `$key_name` and an `$input_array` collection built by `parse_str()`.
-It returns a list of values ​​in `$input_array` that match `$key_name`.
+It returns a list of values in `$input_array` that match `$key_name`.
 In the case where `$key_name` would not be allowed by PHP (see above), the function could return `false` or cause an exception:

 ```php
 <?php